alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

    venue: "SMLC '13 - Workshop on Synthetic Modeling of Life and Cognition: Open Questions"
    where: Bergamo, Italy, September 12-14, 2013
    description: "Oral presentation at the workshop on <i>Synthetic Modeling of Life and Cognition</i>: Open Questions."
+ - title: "Researcher of the week"
+   year: 2013-2014
+   description: "I've been researcher of the week for two times.
+Despite its name, this award is given very rarely to outstanding research performed in the iCub Facility at IIT."
 ---

 <h2 class="only-print">Personal Website: <a href="http://alecive.github.io"></a></h2>